Shipping orders to customers with Shopify POS

 If you previously didn't add your customer to the cart, then enter the customer's contact information and tap Save.
 To skip adding this information, tap Skip.

-On the Add shipping details screen, enter the customer's shipping details and tap Save.
+On the Add shipping details screen, enter the customer's shipping details or, if available, tap a previously provided address, and tap Save.

 On the Select shipping method screen, do one of the following: